AramMehraban/tv-sales-analysis-dashboard/README.md

 The goal is to demonstrate practical data analysis skills suitable for a Junior Data Analyst role.

+## Project Goal
+This project simulates a real-world business scenario and demonstrates how data-driven insights can support marketing and sales decisions.

 ## Tools & Technologies
 - Python